-The Equality Act, 2010 (12) requires that in making this assessment, the needs of different population groups have been taken into account.
-This final PNA has been subject to a diversity impact assessment; this is included as Appendix 7.
+The Equality Act, 2010 (12) requires that in making this assessment, the needs of different population groups have been considered.
+This final PNA has been subject to an equality impact assessment; this is included as Appendix 6.

 6.1.
 The Pharmacy Integration Fund